Childhood Memories at Dollywood

 Carried in My Heart

-Some of my best memories both as a child and now as an adult come from Dollywood.
-To some, it may be just another theme park.
-To me, it is something special.
+My childhood memories at Dollywood hold a special place in my heart.
+As an adult, I am thankful I can still return to the park, relive old memories, and create new ones.
+To some, it may be just another theme park, but to me, it is something far more meaningful.
 It is a place where I can feel like a kid again, no matter my age.

 Comments